Dimitrios-Iatropoulos/TV-Series-Database-Project/README.md

 ## Database Description

-Our database intricately models relationships between actors, TV series, episodes, and viewers.
+Our database models relationships between actors, TV series, episodes, and viewers.
 It includes:

 - Actors: Detailed records including name, surname, gender, and contact information.
 - Series & Episodes: Information on series and their episodes, including titles and production years.